Technical Support Hub

 HELP!
 MY INTERNET IS SLOW

-Before you assume you aren’t getting the Internet speeds you are paying for try troubleshooting your unique home situation and making sure your expectations are correct.
-Run a speed test from a computer that’s hard-wired and compare the results.
+Internet speeds can vary for different reasons, try troubleshooting your unique home situation and making sure your expectations are correct.
+Run a speed test from a computer that's hard-wired, making sure no other devices are Wi-Fi connected, and compare the results.
 If that device provides the speeds you expect, you have a Wi-Fi problem.
-Most slower Internet Speeds are a result of WiFi issues.
+Most slower Internet Speeds are a result of Wi-Fi issues.

 Walls and large household items can have a huge affect on a devices speed.
 Different rooms in a house will have different speeds because of distance and walls.